bitromkayy/Diir_node_tutorial/README.md

-## Step 6: Writing the SLURM Script
+## Step 6: Writing the SLURM Script on CHPC node

 Once the files are synced, you need a SLURM script to orchestrate the loading of the container, unpacking of the environment, and execution of the training.